peteamiri/Tutorials/Cloud Computing/AWS/OverView/README.md

 # Amazon Web Services - Cloud Computing

+Amazon Web Services start offering cloud services

+* 2003 Start at 2003
+* 2004 SQS launched SQS
+* 2006 AWS started
+* 2010 Amazon.com moved to AWS
+* 2013 Certification program started

 In 2006, Amazon Web Services (AWS) started to offer IT services to the market in the form of web services, which is nowadays known as cloud computing.
-With this cloud, we need not plan for servers and other IT infrastructure which takes up much of time in advance.
-Instead, these services can instantly spin up hundreds or thousands of servers in minutes and deliver results faster.
-We pay only for what we use with no up-front expenses and no long-term commitments, which makes AWS cost efficient.

-Today, AWS provides a highly reliable, scalable, low-cost infrastructure platform in the cloud that powers multitude of businesses in 190 countries around the world.
+AWS provides a highly reliable, scalable, low-cost infrastructure platform in the cloud that powers multitude of businesses in 190 countries around the world.

 # What is Cloud Computing?
 Cloud computing is an internet-based computing service in which large groups of remote servers are networked to allow centralized data storage, and online access to computer services or resources.